JordiElSe/Ethereum-Block-Explorer/README.md

 Note:
   - Do not remove the `REACT_APP_` prefix.
 React uses that to import env variables.
   - With the free Alchemy plan you have a limited amount of requests you can do.
 In some cases, if a block contains a lot of transactions, trying to retrieve them may exceed the request limits and the transactions will not be displayed.
-If this happens, you can either upgrade your Alchemy plan or click another block with less transactions.
+If that happens, you can either upgrade your Alchemy plan or click another block with less transactions.
 Feel free to change the provider to another one if you want to.

 ## 3. Start the webserver